-She was the “Golden Girl” of ladies figure skating for nearly a decade.
+She was the Golden Girl of ladies figure skating for nearly a decade.
 The world took early notice of Carol Heiss Jenkins when she was the 1951 U.S. Novice champion and the 1952 national junior champion.
 The following year, she became the first woman to land a double axel in competition.
 The native of New York City was only warming up when she won the first of five consecutive world championships in 1956, but had to settle for a silver medal at the 1956 Winter Olympics in Cortina, Italy.
-There was no stopping her after that as the United States and world championships belonged to her from 1957 to 1960, with her career culminating in the gold medal performance at the 1960 Winter Olympics in Squaw Valley, California.
-She stayed in the public eye for a time with the distinctive movie “Snow White and Three Stooges” in 1961 and as a television commentator.
-Her marriage to gold medalist Hayes Jenkins in 1960 and family brought her to Akron.
-Two decades later, the lure of the ice took her to Lakewood’s Winterhurst Rink where she became one of the nation’s top teachers.
+There was no stopping her after that as the United States and world championships belonged to her from 1957 to 1960, with her career culminating in a gold medal performance at the 1960 Winter Olympics in Squaw Valley, California.
+She stayed in the public eye for a time with the distinctive movie “Snow White and the Three Stooges” in 1961 and as a television commentator.
+Her marriage to gold medalist Hayes Jenkins in 1960 brought her to Akron.
+Two decades later, the lure of the ice took her to Lakewood’s Winterhurst Rink where she became one of the nation’s top skating teachers.
 During more than 25 years at Winterhurst, she has coached internationally ranked skaters Tonia Kwiatkowski, Jeni Meno, Lisa Ervin, Timothy Goebel, Miko Ando and Parker Pennington.
-Residing in Westlake with her husband, she was a 2001 inductee to the Greater Cleveland Sports Hall of Fame for meritorious service.
+Residing in Westlake with her husband, she was a 2001 inductee to the Greater Cleveland Sports Hall of Fame.